ezEngine/docs/docs/runtime/world/worlds.md

 ## Components

 Components are not directly managed by a world.
-Instead, worlds manage [world modules](world-modules.md) and [component managers (TODO)](component-managers.md), which in turn manage components.
+Instead, worlds manage [world modules](world-modules.md) and [component managers](component-managers.md), which in turn manage components.
 For details, see the chapter about [components (TODO)](components.md).

 ## World Modules

 World modules are bigger systems that manage aspects like [particle effects](../../effects/particle-effects/particle-effects-overview.md), the [PhysX integration (TODO)](../../physics/physx-overview.md), [wind (TODO)](../../effects/wind.md) and so on.
-[Component managers (TODO)](component-managers.md) are a special type of world modules that take care of updating the various component types.
+[Component managers](component-managers.md) are a special type of world modules that take care of updating the various component types.

 ## Simulation State